HatchApps/xavier-help/focus.md

 ![Focus Check Settings](./images/focus-check-settings.png)

-Sometimes if a Check raises an alert then you are prompted to take action and fix whatever Xavier has found to be the issue.
+Sometimes if a Check raises an alert then you are prompted to take action and fix whatever Precision has found to be the issue.
 Focus provides a library of these Checks that can be combined together into [Flow Templates](/focus.html#flow-templates).